KenanNiu/vtk3DVolumereconstruction-python/README.md

 # vtk3DVolumereconstruction-python
-using python + vtk for 3D volume reconstruction
+using python + vtk for 3D volume reconstruction image files: png for this example!